No top EU officials going to Qatar World Cup

 "It is not in the Commission's remit to give advice in this field [whether to go to Doha or not] to national leaders," they also said, amid national-level debates in EU countries on whether to boycott the games.

-The Qatari embassy in Brussels declined to comment, but some Qatari diplomats have already shown themselves to be thin-skinned.
+The Qatari embassy in Brussels declined to comment, but some Qatari envoys have shown themselves to be thin-skinned.

-Qatari labour minister Ali bin Samikh Al Marri said during a debate with MEPs last week "we do not want to close the door to constructive criticism", even though several euro-deputies gave him a hard time.
+Qatari labour minister Ali bin Samikh Al Marri said during a debate with MEPs last week "we do not want to close the door to constructive criticism".

-He also said there "should not be any politicising" of the sports event, while complaining about anti-Qatari "smear campaigns".
+But he also said there "should not be any politicising" of the sports event, while complaining about anti-Qatari "smear campaigns".

-But Qatar's foreign affairs minister, Sheikh Mohammed bin Abdulrahman Al-Thani, was more hostile on 4 November.
+Qatar's foreign affairs minister, Sheikh Mohammed bin Abdulrahman Al-Thani, has been more hostile.

-"There is a lot of hypocrisy in these attacks, which ignore all that we have achieved," he said, Reuters reports.
+"There is a lot of hypocrisy in these attacks, which ignore all that we have achieved," he said on 4 November, Reuters reports.

 For her part, Maria Arena, a Spanish left-wing MEP who chaired last week's debate with Samikh Al Marri in the EU Parliament, also said a boycott was not the best way to stimulate improvement.